Home

 Tarantula Hikes

 Various regional parks offer annual tarantula hiking tours in September–October to see the spiders in the wild.
 The East Bay Regional Park District hosts free tarantula treks in both Del Valle Regional Park and Sunol Regional Wilderness.
-Save Mount Diablo and the Mount Diablo Interpretive Association facilitate hikes at Mount Diablo State Park on September 15 for a $6 park entrance fee.
+Save Mount Diablo and the Mount Diablo Interpretive Association facilitate hikes at Mount Diablo State Park on September 1 at 6 pm and on September 15 at 5:30 pm for a $6 park entrance fee.
+The trek is kid-friendly, covering a 2-mile distance.
+Be sure to dress in layers and wear sturdy shoes or hiking boots.

 Safety Tips